xander2508/Notes/5. Standard Information/Penetration Testing/Stages/2. Information Gathering/Enumeration Methodology.md

 `The goal of this layer is to identify all possible target systems and interfaces that can be tested.`

+This can be achieved in one way by Googling for the companies websites.
+Reviewing these websites can provide information on connected services it may use which will be useful in the future.

 ## Layer No.2: Gateway

 Here we try to understand the interface of the reachable target, how it is protected, and where it is located in the network.